ThinkbotsAreFree/Birdy/README.md

 ### Variables

 A string captured with `#x` is in fact stored in the variable `x`.
-Variables are local to a peer.
+Variables are local to a unit.
 There are several ways to manipulate values stored in variables.

 Naturally, you can set the value of a variable.
 ```